-- 8.1 Where there have been additions or alterations (including change of use) completed to the Property within 20 years of the Date of Entry, or if the Property has been erected within that period, then the Seller will exhibit before and deliver at the Date of Entry: - 8.1.1 all necessary Listed Building Consents and either: - 8.1.1.1 all necessary stamped building warrant drawings (where available) and Certificates of Completion (or, if applicable, Notices of Acceptance of Completion Certificate); or - 8.1.1.2 an unqualified Property Inspection Report, Letter of Comfort, or equivalent provided by the relevant Local Authority or other mutually agreed supplier. - 8.2 All Planning Permissions or other Local Authority consents necessary for additions or alterations (including change of use) completed to the Property (or if the Property has been erected) within 10 years of the Date of Entry will be exhibited before and delivered at the Date of Entry.
+8.1 Where there have been additions or alterations (including change of use) completed to the Property within 20 years of the Date of Entry, or if the Property has been erected within that period, then the Seller will exhibit before and deliver at the Date of Entry:

+8.1.1 all necessary Listed Building Consents and either:

+8.1.1.1 all necessary stamped building warrant drawings (where available) and Certificates of Completion (or, if applicable, Notices of Acceptance of Completion Certificate); or

+8.1.1.2 an unqualified Property Inspection Report, Letter of Comfort, or equivalent provided by the relevant Local Authority or other mutually agreed supplier.

+8.2 All Planning Permissions or other Local Authority consents necessary for additions or alterations (including change of use) completed to the Property (or if the Property has been erected) within 10 years of the Date of Entry will be exhibited before and delivered at the Date of Entry.

-- 8.3 The Seller warrants (i) that any building work carried out to the Property has been in a state of substantial completion for a period of not less than 12 weeks prior to the date of conclusion of the Missives; and (ii) that no valid objection to the work was made at any time by a person with title and interest to do so under a valid real burden. - 8.4 There are no planning conditions of a continuing nature which restrict or prohibit the current use of the Property.
+8.3 The Seller warrants (i) that any additions or alterations as provided for in clause 8.1 carried out to the Property have been in a state of substantial completion for a period of not less than 12 weeks prior to the date of conclusion of the Missives; and (ii) that no valid objection to such works was made at any time by a person with title and interest to do so under a valid real burden.

+8.4 There are no planning conditions of a continuing nature which restrict or prohibit the current use of the Property.